 Event variables.
 Indicator variables are included to account for each hour of each event day, which allows us to estimate load impacts for all hours across each event day, for each customer.

 The models use the level of hourly demand (kW) as the dependent variable and a separate equation is estimated for each customer that is nominated and called for at least one event.
 As a result, the estimated coefficients on the event day/hour variables are direct estimates of the ex-post load impacts, and their standard errors indicate the precision of the estimates.
-For example, an hour-15 event coefficient of -100 on a particular event day implies that the customer reduced load by 100 kWh during hour 15 of that event day relative to its normal usage in that hour.
+For example, an hour15 event coefficient of -100 on a particular event day implies that the customer reduced load by 100 kWh during hour 15 of that event day relative to its normal usage in that hour.
 Weekends and holidays were excluded from the estimation database because aggregator events may be called only on weekdays.

 Regression Model